 Depending on the space you are designing, it’s important to choose the correct LVT product.
-Aesthetics are very important, but equally important is choosing a LVT product that is well constructed, will enhance the performance of the floor and will keep it looking beautiful for years to come.
+Aesthetics are very important, but equally important is choosing a Luxury Vinyl Tile product that is well constructed, will enhance the performance of the floor and will keep it looking beautiful for years to come.

 Why It's Important To Specify Domestic LVT